isha-shrestha/graph-plotter/README.md

 # Graph Plotter

-The easiest way to get your lab reports' graphs done!
+The easiest way to get your graphs done!

 ## Project Description
 This program processes data from Excel files, generating a table format and its corresponding graph.